PostBus Switzerland: France

 CarPostale France, a subsidiary of PostBus Switzerland, operated bus services in France.
 The company was headquartered in Lyon, with operations from Haguenau, in Alsace, to Béziers, in Languedoc-Roussillon.
 In September 2019 the business was sold to Keolis.

 Liechtenstein

-PostBus Switzerland also operates the bus service for Liechtenstein.
+Until December 31, 2021, PostBus Switzerland operated the public bus network in the Principality of Liechtenstein under contract for the public transport authority LIEmobil.
+Following a public tender process concluded in 2020, the operational contract was awarded to BOSPS Anstalt, a newly formed company largely staffed by former PostBus employees in Liechtenstein.
+BOSPS Anstalt officially took over operations on January 1, 2022.
+LIEmobil continues to be the state-owned transport authority responsible for planning, coordinating, and commissioning public transport services within Liechtenstein.

 Germany

 The German villages of Büsingen am Hochrhein (an exclave of Germany entirely surrounded by Swiss territory) and Randegg are also served via a connection with the Swiss towns of Schaffhausen and Ramsen.

 The German town Singen benefits from a connection to Switzerland via a PostBus service to and from Ramsen.

 Coaches

 During most of the 20th century, PostAuto coaches were made in Switzerland by either Saurer, Berna, or FBW.

-Criticism
+Subsidy fraud

 In June 2018, members of the Executive Board of PostAuto were dismissed by Swiss Post after PostAuto manipulated its accounting records concealing profits in order to collect excess subsidies.